-With the explosion of option use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"
+With the explosion of options use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"

 Options represent the right (but not the obligation) to take some sort of action -- buying or selling shares of a given stock -- by a predetermined date.